Paranoid mode¶

---paranoid is a design target for one operator switch that tightens local
+synapse hub --paranoid is an operator switch that tightens local hub startup

-Synapse settings and reports missing hardening hooks.
-It is not implemented as a
+settings and reports missing hardening hooks.
+It is implemented for the hub

 The mode is for single-owner or small trusted-team deployments that want a repeatable strict profile before exposing more surfaces.
 It remains local-first: the hub and evidence stay on the operator's machine unless the operator deliberately adds network, model-worker, A2A, or relay egress.